ritaeperjesi/realityAR/README.md

 ## Something Big
 We created this video with Milan Bargiel.
 Our concept was to take photos of the same things by day and by night and use augmented reality to play with mixing up time and space.
+We used Premiere Pro and Aftereffects for the creation.

 [Watch the video](https://www.youtube.com/watch?v=Krt_LjS7kDo)